 Prospective students can seek assistance from a Leavell College faculty member in the selection of a degree program.
-Current students can seek academic advising from Leavell College faculty or from lcadminasst@nobts.edu The Leavell College faculty member can also help with the process of the transfer of earned hours from an accredited institution.
+Current students can seek academic advising from the Registrar's Office by emailing Registrar@nobts.edu.
+Advisors can also help with the process of the transfer of earned hours from an accredited institution.